-My first exposure to the concept of dantian was in a Karate class.
-I was 19 years old.
-My Karate teacher was talking about an energy field located in the abdomen.
-“Cool!”
+“Schweeet!”
 I thought.
-I couldn’t wait to experience it!
+I was 19 years old, and my karate teacher was talking about a mysterious energy field located in the abdomen.
+I couldn’t wait to experience it for myself!

-Here’s the problem.
-Lots of people talk about dantian, but few actually feel anything there.
-People spend years searching for dantian, but never find it.
+In the world of qigong, tai chi, kung fu, and karate, people spend years searching for dantian, but never find it.
 Many give up, convinced that dantian is either mystical mumbo jumbo, or a metaphor.

 So Where Is It?

-But if you go searching for dantian with your thumbs, you’re not likely to find it.
-First of all, dantian can be in slightly different places for different people.
-Second, if you haven’t cultivated dantian correctly for a few years, there isn’t much to feel.
+Unfortunately, going searching for dantian with your thumbs isn’t terribly helpful.
+If you haven’t cultivated qi at dantian correctly for a few years, there isn’t much to feel.

 To confuse things even more, there are actually three dantians: